-One approach to such optimization problems.
+One approach to such optimization problems

-• Basic idea: move to a neighbor with a better f(s)
+• Basic idea: start at one state, move to a neighbor with a better f(s) value, repeat until no neighbors have better f(s) value.

 - Q: how do we define neighbor?

 - Not as obvious as our successors in search

 - Problem-specific

 - As we'll see, needs a careful choice